-While we didn’t have a chance to sample the other Vietnamese restaurants, Pho 96 delivered the best Beef Pho I have ever had.
+While we didn’t have a chance to sample the other Vietnamese restaurants in Denver, Pho 96 delivered the best Beef Pho I have ever had.
 After getting back home, I immediately tried to replicate our dining experience before the memory faded.

 As I researched the recipes that were out there in the internets, I saw that the most authentic looking Pho dishes took around 3 days to make and I simply can’t handle that right now, no matter how good the food is.
 I found several slow cooker (or crock pot) recipes that I adapted, and it comes very close to the food memory of the Denver Pho dish.

 This recipe for low carb beef pho in a slow cooker is a combination of my memory, as well as a comprehensive search of different variations of pho.
 The spice ratios and the cooking time of the various recipes were the primary differences.

 While the Beef Pho at Denver’s Pho 96 was perhaps a bit richer, this slow cooker version was very close.
 Robust and complex.

 Just know that it does take some hands-off cooking time to make.
 Not three days for sure, but you do need to plan ahead for a deep and rich bone broth to develop.
 The good thing is you can make the bone broth ahead of time, refrigerate it and put the pho together quickly as a weeknight meal.
 Just heat up the long-simmered broth and have your favorite fresh accompaniments available and you’ve got a 30-minute dinner!